 The master list of Objects in the Data Release will be generated by associating and deblending the list of single-epoch DIASource detections and the lists of sources detected on coadds (CoaddSources).
-We plan to build coadds designed to maximize depth ("deep coadds") and coadds designed to achieve a good combination of depth and seeing ("best seeing coadds"), unless algorithms will enable these two to be the same.
-We will also build a series of short-period (eg. yearly, or multi-year) coadds.
-The flux limit in deep coadds will be significantly fainter than in individual visits, and the best seeing coadds will help with deblending the detected sources.
-The short-period coadds are necessary to avoid missing faint objects showing long-term variability.
-These coadds will be built for all bands, as well as some combining multiple bands ("multi-color coadds").
-Not all of these will be preserved after sources are detected and measured (see § 4.4.3 for details).
-We will provide a facility to regenerate their subsections as pipeline tasks in the Science Platform (§ 5).
+We plan to build coadds designed to maximize depth ("deep coadds"), although this may still not include some visits with extremely poor seeing.

+Additional coadds may be used but may not be retained (see § 4.4.3 for details).
+We will provide a facility to generate any coadds we use internally (as well as others we may not use internally) as pipeline tasks in the Science Platform (§ 5).